JulissaDantes/rareskills-rust-bootcamp/week_2/README.md

 - Add a `print_output` function which needs a single input parameter with the 3 defined traits:  `AdditiveOperations`, `MultiplicativeOperations` , `BinaryOperations`
 - This function should print every operations’ results for the given input.

+Questions:
+- How do we turn in the weekly tasks?
+- Is my analysis deep enough for the code snippets?
+- Is my analyses correct?